 Chris T-T performs “Market Square” at Last Year’s Girl’s Friday Night Speakeasy – video courtesy of Dave Hughes

-On a bed in a study, ed somewhere in Enfield, treatment a girl in pink pyjamas and a stripy sweater is removing saved searches for the acts she promoted at the tail end of last week from her Twitter account.
-For the past couple of months it’s been a little routine in the morning: log on, viagra 40mg have a look and see how many perfect strangers have been getting just as excited about a lineup she couldn’t believe fell into her lap.
+On a bed in a study, somewhere in Enfield, a girl in pink pyjamas and a stripy sweater is removing saved searches for the acts she promoted at the tail end of last week from her Twitter account.
+For the past couple of months it’s been a little routine in the morning: log on, have a look and see how many perfect strangers have been getting just as excited about a lineup she couldn’t believe fell into her lap.
 It’s a little bittersweet taking them off, she supposes; but she probably couldn’t have done so on more of a high.

 Guys, I did it.
 I PUT ON A GIG, and PEOPLE CAME WHO I DIDN’T EVEN KNOW, and EVERYBODY GOT PAID.